 The thought of walking through the front door of a gym can exasperate fear into the best of us.

-Not only do you have to deal with your own body insecurities (or not..good luck to you!), then there is the fear of feeling like a complete dork if the treadmill happens to fling you across the other side of the room on startup or collapse under the weight of wrongly set up the machine.
-I know, I have been there before, it took me a good 25 years to walk through the doors of a gym that is not attached to a surf club.
+Not only do we deal with potential body insecurities, but there is also the fear of feeling like a complete dork if the treadmill happens to fling you across the other side of the room on start-up, or equalling embarrassing, collapsing under the weight of a wrongly set up machine.

 Are you gym nervous?
 Try These 5 Tips

-+ Try a group class – my advice is to do this first for a few weeks, it will get you into the groove and while building up your strength and fitness it will build up your confidence as well.
-It is a great way to meet fellow gym goer’s that you might be able to hook up with after the class or just get tips off.
++ Try a group class – my advice is to do this first for a few weeks, group classes will help ease you into the groove of routine and while building up your strength and fitness (it will build up your confidence as well).
+It is a great way to meet fellow gym goer’s that you might like to hook up with after the class or simply ask advice from.

-+ Ask for help – have one of the personal trainers on site design you up a program and have it reviewed every 6 weeks.
-This way you will know EXACTLY the right exercises and equipment to use with the correct weight.
-It’s there in front of you to take to each session and it will get the best results.
++ Ask for help – have one of the personal trainers on site design and demonstrate a program.
+This way you will know EXACTLY the right exercises, correct posture, form and equipment to use with the correct weight.
+This helps reduce uncertainty, and you have the program in front of you to take to each session to record your progress.
+Ask to have your program reviewed every 6 weeks, this ensures you’re continually challenging yourself without the risk of boredom.

-+ It’s not a fashion show – don’t let the fact that you are not in the latest and greatest gear put you off.
-It is not a necessity, you are there to sweat, and make funny faces in the process.
++ It’s not a fashion show – don’t let the fact that you’re not in the latest and greatest gym wear put you off.
+It is not a necessity.
+You are there to sweat, make funny faces in the process and maybe even puff!
 The latest fashion is optional.

 + Plan your workout – early morning and late afternoon are the busiest times.
-If you don’t have to be there then, leave it for the off-peak periods.
-It is a lot more relaxed and will have more chance of zipping through your workout without the hassle of waiting for equipment.
+If time allows, leave the gym for the off-peak periods.
+The atmosphere is a lot more relaxed and you will have more chance of zipping through your workout without the hassle of waiting for equipment.